argonne-lcf/AR2023/02_features/aurora.md

 Once the early science period begins, the ECP and ESP teams will use the machine to carry out innovative research campaigns involving simulation, artificial intelligence, and data-intensive workloads in areas ranging from fusion energy science and cosmology to cancer research and aircraft design.
 In addition to pursuing groundbreaking research, these early users help to further stress test the supercomputer and identify potential bugs that need to be resolved ahead of its deployment.

 In 2024, an additional 24 research teams will begin using Aurora to ready their codes for the system via allocation awards from DOE’s [INCITE program](www.alcf.anl.gov/news/incite-program-awards-supercomputing-time-75-high-impact-projects).

-# ALCF-4: Planning for Argonne’s Next-Generation Exascale System

-Looking beyond Aurora, the facility also kicked off the ALCF-4 effort to prepare for its next-generation supercomputer.
-In April 2023, DOE approved Critical Decision-0 (CD-0), which is the first step in procuring a new system.

-Led by Jini Ramprakash, ALCF-4 Project Director, and Kevin Harms, ALCF-4 Technical Director, the team is targeting 2028-2029 for the deployment of the facility’s next production supercomputer.
-The project’s goals include enabling a significant improvement in application performance over Aurora; continuing to support traditional HPC workloads alongside AI and data-intensive computations; and investigating the potential to accelerate the deployment and realization of new technologies.